-Next, check for any lag between pressing the buttons and the system responding.
-A good way to do this is to enter an address on the satellite navigation – there should be no pause while the next letter loads.
+Next, check for any lag with the system's processors that occurs between pressing the buttons and the system responding.
+A good way to do this is to enter an address on the satellite navigation – ideally there should be no pause while the next letter loads.

-At the very least you’ll want to be able to plug a music player, whether your phone or an iPod-type device, into your car via a USB socket, but don’t overlook a basic CD player as well, which is no longer as common as you might expect.
+At the very least you’ll want to be able to connect your car's infotainment with a music player, whether it's an phone or an iPod-type device.
+This is typically achieved either via Bluetooth or using a lead that plugs into a USB or USB-C socket.
+If you prefer to listen to CDs in your car, be aware that only a few brands (Lexus, for example) still offer this feature.
 On the subject of audio equipment, a built-in digital radio (DAB) is a sensible minimum requirement in order to avoid having to buy a separate adapter when the analogue FM radio signal is eventually switched off in the UK.

-Internet access can be another useful feature, particularly if you need to keep kids entertained on a long journey by connecting their devices to a Wi-Fi hotspot.
+Internet access via an in-car sim can be another useful feature, particularly if you need to keep kids entertained on a long journey by connecting their devices to a Wi-Fi hotspot.
 It can also allow for live traffic alerts – a great feature for those who spend a lot of time traveling – as well as audio streaming.

 Satellite navigation is also now widely available, but don’t panic if it’s not included in the car you’re considering.
 You might be able to run navigation through an app or via your smartphone instead, and for our money, several of these apps are actually superior to many in-car systems.

 CarPlay is Apple’s interface for using your iPhone in the car.
 In most cases you need to connect your phone to the car via a USB lead, but some cars also allow wireless iPhone integration via Bluetooth.
 Either way, you’ll be presented with a home screen reminiscent of an iPhone’s, but including only those apps optimised for in-car use.
 These include the phone itself, messaging, music, and podcasts, but not emails.